0beqz/screen-space-reflections/readme.md

 ### Handling noise

-To smooth out noise from jittering, set the `blurKernelSize` to 2 or 3 and increase `depthBlur` precisely while using rather low values for `blurWidth` and `blurHeight`.
+To smooth out noise from jittering, set the `blurKernelSize` to 2 or 3 and increase `maxRoughness` precisely while using rather low values for `blurWidth` and `blurHeight`.
 This will blur out reflections the "deeper" they are.
 <br>

 ### Getting rid of artifacts